 Paroxysmal Nocturnal Hemoglobinuria (PNH)

-Paroxysmal nocturnal hemoglobinuria (PNH) belongs to a group of fatal and rare disorders that occur when the complement system, a part of the immune system, is dysregulated.
+Paroxysmal nocturnal hemoglobinuria (PNH) belongs to a group of fatal and rare disorders that occur when the complement system, which is part of the innate immune system, is dysregulated.
 In PNH, this results in severe anemia, thromboembolism, gastrointestinal pain and dysfunction, fatigue, pulmonary hypertension, renal impairment, and eventually, death.
-Treatment options are limited to allogenic bone marrow transplant and the anti-C5 monoclonal antibodies, eculizumab and ravulizumab-cwvz.
-PNH is an acquired condition that can occur at any age regardless of gender and race, but it most commonly presents in adults in their 30s to 40s and then continues for the life of the patient1.
+Treatment options include the anti-C5 monoclonal antibodies, eculizumab and ravulizumab-cwvz; the C3 inhibitor, pegcetacoplan; and allogenic hematopoietic stem cell transplantation.
+PNH is an acquired genetic disorder that can occur at any age regardless of gender and race, but it most commonly presents in adults in their 30s to 40s and then continues for the life of the patient1.
 The incidence of PNH in Western countries is estimated to be 1-2 per million per year2.
 In Asia, the rate is approximately 10 per million per year2.

 - De Castro C, et al. 2018